dthanh142/bc-interop/README.md

 #### Export and import dependencies
 `venv/bin/pip freeze > requirements.txt`
 `venv/bin/pip install -r requirements.txt`
+Installing the requirements will most likely fail due to sawtooth-sdk incompatibility issues with python 3.6.
+Look at the Sawtooth section of setup.md to fix this.

 #### Upgrade pip on <3.6
 Use this command if upgrading pip fails due to SSL cert error: